CPSC-1520/DanG-A05-CPSC-1520-Instructor-Workbook-2025-Jan/Agenda.md

 ![HTML Iceberg](./docs/images/html-iceberg.jpg)

 - **Starter Kits** for the today and the next class
+  - The *`demo-classlist`* starter kit is a simple demo for an ad-hoc demo in class

+    ```ps
+    pnpm dlx tiged --disable-cache --force CPSC-1520/DanG-A05-CPSC-1520-Instructor-Workbook-2025-Jan/sk/Demo-0 ./src/008/demo-classlist
+    ```

   - The *`demo-events`* starter kit is an assortment of event handlers; it's mostly a demo where the code is already done.

     ```ps